sonal10red100/Sketch_to_2D/README.md

 Truth table for the given example image is:
 ![](expression%20calci.png)

-Also, one can edit the generated 2-D circuit as per their need using the "Openn in Logisim" feature as shown below:
+Also, one can edit the generated 2-D circuit as per their need using the "Open in Logisim" feature present in the application GUI.
+The circuit in Logisim appears like the one shown below which can be further edited by using the tools in Logisim:

 ![](circuit_logisim.png)